CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/07-Monitoring-using-Log-Analytics.md

 > - New Monitoring Agents Installed
 > - Monitoring Agent Configured for Log Analytics

-  -Once deployment of **AVD-HP01-SH-0** succeeds, you should get insights view as shown below:
+   On successful insights deployment in **AVD-HP01-SH-0**, you will get insights view similar to the screenshot given below.

    ![ws name.](media/VM-SH0insights.png)